Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Introduction

 \section{Introduction}

-The prevalence of mental health conditions has grown significantly in the last decade, with an increase of 13\% in people diagnosed with mental health disorders \cite{who2018}.
+The prevalence of mental health conditions has grown significantly in the last decade -- with an increase of 13\% in people diagnosed with mental health disorders \cite{who2018} -- and it has been even more exacerbated by the COVID-19 pandemic.
+This increase is due to several risk factors, such as the use of social media, the inequality and social disadvantage, discrimination and social exclusion, traumatic experiences, differences in physical health etc. \cite{sheldon2021prevalence, giacco2018prevalence}.
 These conditions can have a negative impact on people's everyday life, affecting for example their academic or professional achievements, relations with family and friends, and their community involvement.
-Despite these numbers, less than 2\% of worldwide government health spending is allocated to mental health.
-The limitations in accessibility of mental well-being practices, the lack of personnel and resources to support people in this regard, and the advent of mental health digital applications (e.g., mobile apps) --- widely used especially during the COVID-19 pandemic \cite{alexopoulos2020use, blake2020mitigating} --- have contributed to the increase of interest in the use of robots as coaches for well-being.
+Despite these numbers, less than 2\% of worldwide government health spending is allocated to mental health even if more would be needed to meet the request of mental health services.
+The limitations in accessibility of mental well-being practices, the lack of personnel and resources to support people in this regard, and the advent of mental health digital applications (e.g., mobile apps) --- widely used especially during the COVID-19 pandemic \cite{alexopoulos2020use, blake2020mitigating} --- have contributed to the increase of research interest in the use of robots as coaches for well-being \cite{spitale2022affective}.